-307 Interpreting the Bible (3). \ F. A study of the methods and principles of biblical interpretation.
+307 Interpreting the Bible (3).
+A study of the methods and principles of biblical interpretation.
 Various exegetical and hermeneutical approaches will be examined and evaluated in terms of their usefulness for understanding the meaning and message of the scriptures.
-W. Lee.
+Prerequisite: at least two courses in biblical studies or permission of the instructor.
+Not offered 2003-2004.

-309 Biblical Theology (3). \ S. A course in constructive biblical theology, focusing on central themes, the problem of the unity and diversity of scripture, the "center" of biblical revelation, and proper methodology.
+309 Biblical Theology (3).
+S. A course in constructive biblical theology, focusing on central themes, the problem of the unity and diversity of scripture, the "center" of biblical revelation, and proper methodology.
 Issues are considered in the context of historic and recent attempts to construct a biblical theology.
-Not offered 2002-03.
+Prerequisite: at least two courses In biblical studies or permission of the Instructor.
+D. Crump.

-311 History and Archaeology of Ancient Israel (3). \ F. A study of the history of ancient Israel from the patriarchs through Ezra in the context of recent research on this topic.
+311 History and Archaeology of Ancient Israel (3).
+A study of the history of ancient Israel from the patriarchs through Ezra in the context of recent research on this topic.
 This course will consider the sources for reconstructing the history of Israel, including the Old Testament, Ancient Near Eastern literary remains, and archaeological evidence, as well as appropriate methods for interpreting these sources.
-R. Whitekettle.
+Prerequisite: 121 or an intermediate biblical studies course.
+Not offered 2003-2004.

-313 When Women Read the Old Testament (3). \.
-This course is the special topic for the Current Issues in Old Testament Studies course.
+313 When Women Read the Old Testament (3).
+F. This course is the special topic for the Current Issues in Old Testament Studies course.
 In the last two decades, biblical interpretation by women and about women has blossomed and made significant contributions to the field of biblical studies.
 This course will study feminist approaches to the Old Testament and examine key passages relating to gender issues.
-Not offered 2002-03.
+Prerequisite: 121 or an Intermediate biblical studies course.
+C. deGroot.

-321 Intertestamental Judaism (3). \.
-A study of Jewish history, literature, and thought from 400 B.C. to A.D.
+321 Intertestamental Judaism (3).
+E A study of Jewish history, literature, and thought from 400 B.C. to A.D.
 100, as a background for understanding the New Testament.
 Literature studied includes the Apocrypha and Dead Sea Scrolls.
-Not offered 2002-03.
+Prerequisite: 121 or an Intermediate biblical studies course.
+K. Pomykala.

 323 The Dead Sea Scrolls (3).
-S. This is the special topic for the course Current Issues in New Testament Studies.
+This is the special topic for the course Current Issues in New Testament Studies.
 It will provide a survey of the Dead Sea Scrolls.
 Topics to be covered include the discovery, acquisition, and publication of the Scrolls; the identification of the Jewish group that copied and composed them; the archaeology of the Qumran site; the history, beliefs, and practices of the Qumran community; and the impact of the Scrolls on study of the textual and canonical formation of the Hebrew Bible, of early Judaism and Christianity, and of the New Testament.
-D. Harlow.
+Prerequisite: 121 or an intermediate biblical studies course.
+Not offered 2003-2004.